AnonymousPlanet/thgtoa/guide.md

 GitHub is straightforward and requires no phone number.

-Just Sign-up with e-mail and password and enable two-factor authentication (TOTP in KeepassXC).
+Just Sign-up with e-mail and password and enable two-factor authentication (TOTP in KeePassXC).
 By default your e-mail will be private.

 Be sure to go into Settings \> E-Mail and make your e-mail private as well as block any push that would reveal your e-mail.